 What you can expect as a mid-year AmeriCorps member

-So, you’re thinking about applying to City Year after the school year has officially begun, what we call a ‘mid-year’ AmeriCorps member.
-You know that choosing to serve students and schools is a big decision, no matter the time of year.
-But choosing to serve in the middle of the school year definitely brings some unique opportunities and challenges.
+So, you’ve already applied or you’re thinking about applying to City Year after the school year has officially begun, what we call a ‘mid-year’ AmeriCorps member.
+You know that choosing to serve students and schools as a student success coach is a big decision, no matter the time of year.
+But choosing to serve in the middle of the school year definitely brings some opportunities and challenges.

 Simply put, AmeriCorps members who begin service in the middle of the school year add capacity to existing City Year teams and support even more students in reaching their full potential.

-What should you know before you apply to start service in January?
+What should you know before you apply to start service in December or January?
 Here are few things to consider:

 Be prepared to jump right into school service

-AmeriCorps members who start service at the beginning of the school year (in August or September, depending on local school schedules) go through Basic Training Academy (BTA)—a month-long onboarding experience and introduction to City Year.
-Corps members learn about the history and evolution of the organization, youth development strategies, and our in-school service model.
+AmeriCorps members who start service at the beginning of the school year (usually in July or August, depending on local school schedules) go through what some sites call Basic Training Academy (BTA)—a month-long onboarding experience and introduction to City Year.
+Student success coaches learn about the history and evolution of the organization, youth development strategies, and our in-school service model.
 They’re also assigned to their teams and school communities during BTA.

-When you start your service in January, you’ll receive all the same training but in about half the time.
+When you start your service mid-year, you’ll receive all the same training but in about half the time.
 So, be prepared to hit the ground running!

 You’ll also need to lean into this mentality once your initial training is over and you begin service in the classroom.
 With the school year already underway, it’ll take some quick learning to adjust to the pre-existing team, school community schedules, classroom dynamics, and student-corps member relationships.